QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 ============

 In particular, we will examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how it can be exploited to radically increase the performance of solving the problems.

 We build on :doc:`linear algebra <linear_algebra>` and :doc:`orthogonal projections <orth_proj>`.

-In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we take this even further, and look at methods for large problems where matrices are generalized as linear operators that don't require literal storage as a matrix.
+The methods in this section are called direct methods, and they are qualitatively similar to performing Gaussian elimination to factor matrices and solve systems.
+In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we examine a different approach with iterative algorithms, and generalized the matrices as linear operators.

 The list of specialized packages for these tasks is enormous and growing, but some of the important organizations to look at are `JuliaMatrices <https://github.com/JuliaMatrices>`_ , `JuliaSparse <https://github.com/JuliaSparse>`_, and `JuliaMath <https://github.com/JuliaMath>`_